LexiaoLai/Lexiaolai.github.io/_pages/about.md

   - /about.html
 ---

 I am Lexiao Lai 赖乐潇, an Assistant Professor in the [Department of Mathematics](https://hkumath.hku.hk/web/index.php) at the University of Hong Kong.
 My research is in nonconvex optimization, applied semialgebraic geometry, and data science.
-I received my Ph.D. degree from Columbia University in May 2024.
+I received my Ph.D. degree from Columbia University.

 [[Curriculum Vitae](/Lai_Lexiao_CV.pdf)] [[Google Scholar](https://scholar.google.com/citations?user=pMOxAswAAAAJ&hl=en)]

 **Email:** Lai dot Lexiao at hku dot hk

+**Prospective Students:** I am actively looking for a self-motivated Ph.D. student starting in *Fall 2026*, who is interested in the theory of optimization and/or data science.
+Ideal candidates will have a solid background in mathematics, with proficiency in programming being highly desirable.
+If you are interested in working with me, please email me your CV and transcripts.

 ## Preprints and Publications
 1. (with Junren Chen and Arian Maleki) Phase transitions in phase-only compressed sensing, *arXiv preprint*, 2025 [[preprint](https://arxiv.org/abs/2501.11905)]